- A computer with spreadsheet software

-Supernovae are violent explosions marking the abrupt end of a massive star’s life.
+A supernova is a violent explosion marking the abrupt end of a massive star’s life.
 They are amongst the most energetic events in the Universe and are so bright they can briefly outshine an entire galaxy.

 The most common are type II supernovae, which are produced when massive stars die.
 The conversion of hydrogen into helium at the core of a star releases energy in the form of photons, and this light pressure pushes against the force of gravity trying to pull the star in on itself.
 If the star is more than 8 times the mass of the sun, it can fuse heavier elements at its core, all the way up to iron, when the fusion reaction takes more energy than it produces.
 Then the outer layers of the star collapses inward and the star detonates as a Type II supernova.
 Depending on the mass of the star, this can result in a neutron star, a black hole or without leaving a trace.

-Type I supernovae are created by binary stars when one star in the pair is a white dwarf, the long dead remnant of a main sequence star like our sun and the companion any other type of star.
+Type I supernovae are created by pairs of stars (called binary stars), when one star in the pair is a white dwarf, the long dead remnant of a main sequence star like our sun and a companion which can be any other type of star.
 If the stars are close enough together, the white dwarf can steal matter from its partner.
 When the stolen amount reaches 1.4 times the mass of the sun, the white dwarf explodes as a supernova.

 Find out more about supernovae on LCO’s Space Book

-Download you own supernova data as a .txt or .dat, or use our pre-made spreadsheets with data for supernovae:
+Download your own supernova data as a .txt or .dat, or use our pre-made spreadsheets with data for supernovae:

 If you downloaded your data as a text file (.txt or .dat) you will need to open it in your spreadsheet software (this guide is based on Microsoft Excel) and separate the data into columns.
 Do this by selecting data>text to columns>delimited